ripl-org/sockit/README.md

 SOC codes, based on analysis of over 40 million job postings in the National Labor Exchange.
-An efficient prefix tree structure matches cleaned titles to this model and returns the empirical frequencies of associated SOC codes, which can be converted to empirical probabilities.
+An efficient prefix tree structure matches cleaned titles to this model and returns the empirical frequencies of associated SOC codes, which can be converted to probabilities.

 #### Python API

-The `sockit.title` module provides functions for cleaning job titles, searching for SOC code frequencies, and sorting and formatting the results:
+The `sockit.title` module provides functions for cleaning job titles, searching for SOC code frequencies, and sorting and formatting the results with probabilities:

+    >>> import json
     >>> from sockit.title import clean, search, sort
     >>> title = clean("Paper Products Sales Rep - Dunder Mifflin - Scranton, PA - Onsite (Ask for Dwight)")
     >>> title